thesevenths/LLM/Emergence_Generalization/readme.md

-《Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking》
+1、《Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking》

 by https://www.yuandong-tian.com/